-Within 45 days after receiving an ethics complaint, the Ethics Law requires the Commission to determine initially whether it has jurisdiction over the ethics complaint and whether an investigation is warranted in the matter, unless the subject of the ethics complaint waives the time limit.
+In addition to rendering advisory opinions, the Commission is also authorized by the Ethics Law to render opinions regarding the propriety of the conduct of public officers and employees under the statutory ethical standards in response to ethics complaints.
+(NRS 281A.710) Not later than 45 days after receiving an ethics complaint, the Ethics Law requires the Commission to determine initially whether it has jurisdiction over the ethics complaint and whether an investigation is warranted in the matter, unless the subject of the ethics complaint waives the time limit.
 (NRS 281A.715) Section 48 of this bill authorizes the Executive Director, during this initial period, to conduct a preliminary investigation to obtain additional information concerning the allegations in the ethics complaint to assist the Commission in making its initial determination.
-In addition, section 48: (1) allows the Commission to extend the time limit for good cause; and (2) eliminates, as unnecessary, the provision authorizing the subject to waive the time limit because the subject does not receive notice of the matter during this initial period, but only receives notice of the matter if the Commission determines that it has jurisdiction and an investigation is warranted.
+In addition, section 48: (1) allows the Commission to extend the time limit for good cause, but it must set a specific and reasonable time period for such an extension; and (2) eliminates, as unnecessary, the provision authorizing the subject to waive the time limit because the subject does not receive notice of the matter during this initial period, but only receives notice of the matter if the Commission determines that it has jurisdiction and an investigation is warranted.
 Section 48 also allows the Commission to dismiss an ethics complaint initiated on its own motion if it determines that the evidence is not sufficient to warrant an investigation in the matter but requires the Commission to issue a letter of caution or instruction in those circumstances.

-Under the Ethics Law, if the Commission determines that it has jurisdiction over an ethics complaint and an investigation is warranted, the subject of the ethics complaint is served with a notice of the investigation and provided with an opportunity to submit a response to that notice.
-(NRS 281A.720) As part of the investigation, the Ethics Law permits the Executive Director to secure the subject's participation, attendance as a witness or production of books and papers under existing procedures.
+Under the Ethics Law, if the Commission determines that it has jurisdiction over an ethics complaint and an investigation is warranted, the subject of the ethics complaint is served with a notice of the investigation and provided with an opportunity to submit a response to that notice within a specified time limit.
+(NRS 281A.720) Section 49 of this bill provides that the Executive Director may grant, under certain circumstances, extensions of the time limit to submit the response including that the Subject must waive the time limit for the investigation, but the Executive Director must set a specific and reasonable time period for such an extension.

+As part of the investigation, the Ethics Law permits the Executive Director to secure the subject's participation, attendance as a witness or production of books and papers under existing procedures.
 (NRS 281A.300) Section 49 of this bill clarifies that, regardless of whether the subject submits a response to the investigation, the Executive Director retains the authority during the course of the investigation to secure the subject's participation, attendance as a witness or production of books and papers under those existing procedures.

 Within 70 days after the Commission directs the Executive Director to investigate an ethics complaint, the Ethics Law requires the Executive Director to present a written recommendation to the review panel regarding the sufficiency of the evidence concerning the ethics complaint, unless the subject waives the time limit.
-(NRS 281A.725) Section 50 of this bill allows the presiding officer of the review panel to grant the Executive Director extensions of the time limit for good cause.
+(NRS 281A.725) Section 50 of this bill allows the presiding officer of the review panel to grant the Executive Director extensions of the time limit for good cause, but the presiding officer must set a specific and reasonable time period for such an extension.